drohmer/CSE104/C_server/01_php/01_basic/readme.md

 # Introduction to PHP

-PHP (Hypertext Preprocessor) is a programming language enabling to automatize the creation of HTML webpage.
-PHP code is executed on the server side, which generate and return its result as an HTML page to the client.
+PHP (Hypertext Preprocessor) is a programing language enabling to automatise the creation of HTML webpage.
+PHP code is executed on the server side, which generates and return its result as an HTML page to the client.

-## First embeeded PHP program
+## First embedded PHP program

-PHP can be embeeded inside HTML code, which allows to write HTML in a standard way, while only including PHP when needed.
+PHP can be embedded inside HTML code, which allows to write HTML in a standard way, while only including PHP when needed.

-### Writting PHP
+### Writing PHP

 * Create a php file named `index.php` with the following code